background

 • Excess Cash on B/S = $20 million

-The proceeds to the seller amount to $820m, which represents the equity value to the seller.
+The proceeds to the seller amount to $820m, which is equal to the equity value.

-So what would things look like if the same deal was instead structured such that the acquirer assumes all liabilities (including debt) and acquires all assets (including cash)?
+So, how would things look like if the same LBO deal was instead structured such that the acquirer assumes all liabilities (including debt) and acquires all assets (including cash)?

 The enterprise value remains $1 billion, so enterprise value is NOT impacted.

-Since most deals are valued off EBITDA, cash-free debt-free is conceptually simpler and aligns with how buyers think about the value of potential targets to acquire.
+Since most M&A deals are valued off EBITDA, the cash-free debt-free (CFDF) structure is conceptually simpler and aligns with how buyers think about the value of potential targets to acquire.

-How so?
-EBITDA is a measure of operating profitability independent of cash or debt – it is solely a function of the businesses’ core operations, regardless of how much excess cash or debt is sitting on the company’s books.
+EBITDA is a measure of operating profitability independent of cash or debt.
+In fact, the EBITDA metric is solely a function of the businesses’ core operations, regardless of how much excess cash or debt is sitting on the company’s books.

-In our JoeCo example, the 10x EBITDA valuation exactly becomes the purchase price, aligning valuation with the purchase price from the acquirer’s perspective.
+In our JoeCo example, the 10.0x EBITDA entry multiple determines the purchase price, aligning the valuation with the purchase price from the acquirer’s perspective.

 Comments